Police searching for two boys taken by their sex offender father

-LAS CRUCES, Calif.
-(WTVO) — Police are asking the public for help to locate two little boys who were allegedly taken by their father, a non-registered sex offender, on Oct.
+LAS CRUCES, New Mexico (WTVO) — Police are asking the public for help to locate two little boys who were allegedly taken by their father, a non-registered sex offender, on Oct.
 8.

 The Las Cruces Police Department posted the following on their Facebook page: